jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 Perhaps you have two implementations to try.
 If `bake()` fails, perhaps you could call `fry()`.
-Or you have two XML parsers, each with their own rough edges, so error from one might not imply you'll get same error from the other.
+Or maybe you have two XML parsers, each with their own rough edges, so error from one might not imply you'll get same error from the other.
 In such a case you legitimately can "handle" the error, by catching an trying it the other way,